Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Arbitration Battle in Browning: The Miller Family Land Dispute

 In the quiet town of Browning, Missouri (64630), a seemingly simple family disagreement spiraled into a contentious arbitration case that lasted nearly six months, testing not only legal boundaries but family ties.
-At the heart of the dispute were siblings Jeff and Karen Miller, who inherited 120 acres of farmland from their late father in early 2023.
+At the heart of the dispute were siblings Jeff and the claimant, who inherited 120 acres of farmland from their late father in early 2023.
 What should have been a shared legacy instead became a battleground.

 The Backstory: